evorlet/Ev-Secure-Backup/README.md

 **Download for Windows:** https://github.com/sandwichdoge/Ev-Secure-Backup/releases

-Thanks to BBs19 for Metro UI UDF, UEZ for CSS loading animations.
+Thanks to BBs19 and other contributors for Metro UI UDF, UEZ for CSS loading animations.